 It's the anniversary of the Falklands War

-Hopefully Stanley is rather calmer today than it was this day in 1982, when Argentine forces invaded the Falklands Islands, terrifying a couple of thousand island, many times that number of sheep, and innumerable seals and penguins.
+Hopefully, Stanley is rather calmer today than it was this day in 1982, when Argentine forces invaded the Falklands Islands, terrifying a couple of thousand island folk, many times that number of sheep, and innumerable seals and penguins.

 For yes, as the anniversary rolls around, we Brits and the good folk of South America are still at loggerheads over the future of the Falklands, or Las Malvinas as people on the other side of the argument call them.